Dr. Ellison’s Lab

 Dr. Ellison Primary Clinical/Research Advisee

-Christopher is a 4th year PhD student specializing in neuropsychology.
+Christopher is a 5th year PhD candidate specializing in neuropsychology.
 His research interests include the cultural effects of subjective cognitive decline (SCD) and social determinants of health (SDOH), particularly in the preclinical stages of Alzheimer's disease.
 His other research interests are SARS-CoV-2, imaging markers, cardiovascular health, memory, and health disparities among English/Spanish speaking non-Hispanic Black and Latine/Hispanic populations.
-Christopher actively contributes to his field as a Student Liaison for the Hispanic Neuropsychological Society and as a Hispanic Serving Institution (HSI) Ambassador for New2Neuropsychology.
+Christopher actively contributes to his field as the Student Representative-Elect Board of Directors for the Hispanic Neuropsychological Society (HNS) and as a Hispanic Serving Institution (HSI) Ambassador for New2Neuropsychology.
 Through these roles, he promotes collaboration and awareness of the challenges faced by underrepresented communities.
-He hopes to unravel the complexities of neuropsychology and advocate for marginalized communities drives with the ultimate goal of improving the lives of individuals affected by cognitive decline and related health disparities.
+He hopes to unravel the complexities of neuropsychology and advocate for marginalized communities with the ultimate goal of improving the lives of individuals affected by cognitive decline and related health disparities.

 Contact: christopher.gonzalez@my.rfums.org